sommerc/MN_V1_analysis/doc/angle_correlation.md

 ```

 ### Selection of *active* episodes
 Both defined angles - A and B - for the angle correlation are first slightly smooth with a Gaussian of sigma=`ANGLE_CORR_TEMP_ANGLE_SMOOTH` using `scipy.ndimage.gaussian_filter1d` function.
 Then, the the *z-score* of the smoothed angles values is computed.
 The z-score subtracts the mean and divides by the standard deviation to center the angle values around zero.
-This is required for the later frequency estimation.

 To define episodes, i. e. frames, where the angles have enough variance to compute meaningful correlations, we compute the gradient magnitude of the smoothed angle z-scores using central differences `numpy.gradient`.
 The gradient magnitude involves a second, usually higher Gaussian smoothing of sigma=`ANGLE_CORR_ACTIVE_SMOOTH`.

 The maximum over both gradient magnitudes are computed and thresholded with `ANGLE_CORR_ACTIVE_THRESH`.
 Only correlations from time frames exceeding this threshold are used the compute the angle correlation distribution.

 ### Computing the angle correlation
-The correlation is computed by a centered, rolling Pearson correlation using `A.rolling(win, center=True).corr(B)` where A and B are the smoothed and z-scored input angle time courses.
+The correlation is computed by a centered, rolling Pearson correlation using `A.rolling(win, center=True).corr(B)` where `A` and `B` are the smoothed and z-scored input angle time courses.
 The resulting correlation distribution ranging $\in [-1,1]$ are visualized in `RESULTS_ROOT_DIR/ANGLE_CORR_OUTDIR/imgs`.

 From this distribution characterizing correlation features are extracted (see below).